Australia: Climate

+A billabong in the Kakadu National Park, Northern Territory.
+The monsoon climate of northern Australia is hot and humid in summer.

 The Australian climate ranges from wet tropical in the northeast and northwest to arid in the centre.
 The coastal south is temperate and humid with winter freezing and snow in the southeastern highlands and Tasmania.
 The climate is influenced by Australia's position in the "horse latitudes", which tends to bring arid conditions.
 Overall, the Australian mainland is the driest inhabited continent, with an average annual rainfall of 470 mm.
 About 70% of the country is arid or semi-arid, and about 18% is desert.

 The climate is also influenced by various systems such as the El Niño–Southern Oscillation, the Indian Ocean Dipole and the Southern Annular Mode.
 Australia has unusual variability in rainfall within years and between years, leading to frequent droughts and flooding.
 Cyclones and rain depressions are common in tropical Australia.
-The summer monsoon brings significant rainfall to northern Australia and low pressure cells bring winter rainfall in the south.
+The summer monsoon brings significant rainfall to northern Australia, while low pressure systems bring winter rainfall in the south.
 The hottest regions are in the northwest of the country and the coolest in the southeast.
 Bushfire conditions are common in southern Australia.

 Climate change from increased greenhouse gas emissions has led to a 1.5 °C rise in Australian temperatures since 1910 and an increase in extreme heat and heavy rainfall events.
 There has been a reduction in rainfall from April to October in southern Australia since 1970 and a longer bushfire season since the 1950s.
 Rainfall has increased in northern Australia since the 1970s.
 The number of tropical cyclones has fallen since 1982 and alpine snow has decreased since the late 1950s.
 Sea levels are rising around Australia and the surrounding oceans are becoming more acidic.